SammyMetref/2022c_SWOT_error_calibration_GS/README.md

 #### Evaluation on an independant nadir

+This third evaluation is exactly the same as the previous one (Nadir tracks) but using an independant nadir track.
+Here, the cryosat altimeter data has been simulated on the NAtl60 reference simulation and should not have been used in any way to tune the SWOT calibration.

 The evaluation notebook [demo_evaluation_onindepnadir_baseline](https://github.com/SammyMetref/2022c_SWOT_error_calibration_GS/blob/main/notebooks_evaluate_on_nadirs/demo_evaluation_onindepnadir_baseline.ipynb) implements the computation of these two scores for the baseline as they appear in the third leaderboard.